 This highly-rated brick-and-mortar art studio offers online classes using Zoom video conferencing, which gives students anywhere the chance to benefit from expert-level instruction.
 The courses vary in focus and scope so you can find one that fits your interests and abilities.
 Choose from beginner, intermediate, and advanced watercolor classes with either a general focus or a specific area of interest—such as flowers, birds, or landscapes.

-Classes are typically held once a week, for four weeks.
-The cost of each course varies, but The Art Studio NY's online watercolor classes range between about $114 and $239.
+Classes are typically held once a week, for three or four weeks.
+The cost of each course varies, but The Art Studio NY's online watercolor classes range between about $175 and $420.
 In addition, single-session workshops are also periodically offered.

 Best for Landscapes: Watercolor Landscapes by Zaneena Nabeel

 Why We Chose It: Learn essential elements of creating watercolor landscapes, focusing on aspects like the background, foreground, and sky before putting them together with four different landscape painting projects.